-Proof-of-Associations on standard mobile hardware
+Proof-of-Associations on standard mobile hardware and HSMs

 - 1. The Wallet Trust Attestation (WTA) is a privacy friendly ISO 23220-3 Secure Area Attestation Object (SAAO) - 2.
-The WTA is an attestation bound to a ECDSA public key $U = u \cdot G$ whereby the Wallet Provider guarantees: - a) the wallet/user has possession of u, - b) u is managed in the wallet SCE (mobile cryptographic hardware).
+The WTA is an attestation bound to a ECDSA public key $U = u \cdot G$ whereby the Wallet Provider guarantees: - a) the wallet/user has possession of u, - b) u is managed in the wallet SCE (cryptographic hardware) and SCE is 'eIDAS' compliant.